 Transactional Outbox Pattern in Microservices

 Publishing an event after a database write sounds straightforward right up until one succeeds and the other does not.
-That gap is where otherwise reasonable microservice workflows start producing lost events, duplicate processing, and state that no longer matches what downstream systems believe.
+That gap is where otherwise reasonable microservice workflows start losing events, duplicating downstream work, or leaving different services with different ideas of what happened.

 Those writes do not share one atomic transaction.